csaung/csaung/README.md

 - 👋 Hi, I’m @csaung
-- 👀 I’m interested in System Software, Embedded Systems and Embedded Machine Learning
+- 👀 I’m interested in System Software, Embedded Systems and Machine Learning

 <!---
 csaung/csaung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.